Table of Contents

 3. Prepaid Debit Cards

 Also known as cash cards, prepaid debit cards make it simple to pay international affiliates.
 Your funds are automatically deducted from your account and transferred to the payee’s debit card account.
-Prepaid debit cards are processed over a card network and provide immediacy, which is of immense value when you need to make a quick payment to a global supplier.
+Prepaid debit cards are processed over a card network and provide real-time payments immediacy, which is of immense value when you need to make a quick payment to a global supplier.
 The transactions often come with a fee for both the payer and payee.

 To withdraw funds from the prepaid debit card, the payee will likely have to pay an ATM fee and there is a confusing reconciliation process.
 Most importantly, the transactions are not covered by federal consumer protection laws.
 They are, however, beneficial for making payments to global affiliates who operate in a country with limited banking infrastructure.